kubernetes-sigs/cluster-api-provider-digitalocean/docs/getting-started.md

 $ KUBECONFIG=capdo-quickstart.kubeconfig kubectl apply -f https://raw.githubusercontent.com/digitalocean/csi-digitalocean/master/deploy/kubernetes/releases/csi-digitalocean-v1.3.0.yaml
 ```

-After CNI and CCM deployed, your workload cluster nodes should be in the ready state.
-You can verify using:
+After the [CNI](https://github.com/containernetworking/cni) and the [CCM](https://github.com/digitalocean/digitalocean-cloud-controller-manager) have deployed your workload cluster nodes should be in the `ready` state.
+You can verify this by using:

 ```bash
 $ KUBECONFIG=capdo-quickstart.kubeconfig kubectl get node